 For your collection day, holiday schedules, fall and spring clean ups and more please click here.

 The site is open from April to November every year on Saturday only from 12:00 pm to 4:00 pm.
+The site will close early if our collection bins reach capacity.

 Valley Waste Resource Management